HicResearch/TREEHOOSE/doc/operations/secure_egress_app/ConfigurationGuide.md

 **Total time to configure**: Approximately 30 minutes

-To use the Egress Application add-on after deployment, a TRE admin must additionally configure user accounts and enable the information governance leads to review the data in the egress requests triggered by researchers from .
+To use the Egress Application add-on after deployment, a TRE admin must additionally configure user accounts and enable the information governance leads to review the data in the egress requests triggered by researchers.

 There are 2 types of users involved in the Egress App workflow:
 1) Information Governance Leads